2013 Century Farm Families

 The Missouri Century Farm Program annually recognizes Missouri farms that are still productive and have been in the same family for 100 years or more.
 The 2013 additions to the Century Farm Program include two farms in Jasper County.
 Galen Carter and his wife Connie, Carthage, own 160 acres that have been in his family since 1905.
 The farm was originally owned by Mr. Carter’s great-grandfather, Orville Frost.

 The other farm recognized is the Jones and Jackson Ranch, owned by Becky Watts, Carthage; Larry Jackson, Reeds; Kathy Braden, Crowley, Texas and Virginia Snodgrass, Webb City.
 Their farm includes 385 acres purchased in 1908 by their grandparents, Rama A. and Rebecca Jones.

-To learn more about the Century Farm program or additional details about these newly added Century Farms, visit your local University of Missouri Extension office or go online to http://extension.missouri.edu/centuryfarm.
+For a current listing or to learn more about the Century Farm program, visit your local University of Missouri Extension office or go online to http://extension.missouri.edu/centuryfarm.

 Missouri State Fair Farm Family recognized